department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/contributing-to-the-design-system.md

 ## Suggest a component or pattern
 Veteran-facing teams are expected to use design system patterns and components when possible.
-If existing components or patterns will not work to address needed designs,  VFS teams can suggest new components or patterns by going through our Experimental Design process.
+If existing components or patterns will not work to address needed designs,  VFS teams can suggest new components or patterns by going through our Experimental Design process outlined below.

 All new components or patterns should go through this process.
 We recommend starting this process before sharing new designs widely with stakeholders.